elBichon/blue_orchid.github.io/README.md

 - [x] Serving the model
 - [x] Create an executable that uses argparse, to ask for training or using and then asks for the language and subject or model and sentence to classify
 - [x] Adding grid search to fine tune the output model
+- [x] Adding a shell script for automatic set up of the system
 - [ ] Creating a docker container

 ## Installation